kagenash1/godot-behavior-tree/README.md

 A GDScript implementation of a behavior tree for game AI, based on native Godot nodes and using the built in scene tree editor.

+To try out the example, copy the example folder into your project and run the 'agent.tscn' scene.
+To see how the behavior tree is built, check the "ex_behavior_tree.tscn" scene.

 INSTRUCTIONS:
 - Copy files in a folder in your project.
 May have to restart the editor.
 - Click the node creation icon.
 You should see new nodes available (if you don't, restart Godot).
 You must use a BehaviourTree as the root node, which should have only a single child.
 This child can be any of the nodes under the BTNode category, which all inherit from the BTNode class.